Probing and Leveraging Video Diffusion Transformer Features for Robust Point Tracking: Analysis Setup

+For each model, we empirically find the descriptor type (hidden state or query-key projection) and layer that yield the best temporal matching performance.
+All features are extracted at a unified spatial resolution of $30 \times 52$ for fair comparison.

+For DINOv2~\cite{oquab2023dinov2} and DINOv3~\cite{simeoni2025dinov3}, we use the output features of the final layer as both query point and target frame descriptors.
+For V-JEPA2~\cite{assran2025v}, we use hidden state features from the 24th layer ($l{=}23$).
+Since V-JEPA2 compresses the temporal dimension by $1/2$ during patch embedding, we repeat each frame twice to obtain one-to-one frame-mapped features with $480 \times 832$ input resolution.
+For SVD~\cite{blattmann2023stable}, we extract hidden state features from the 3rd upblock layer of the UNet decoder.

+For SD3~\cite{esser2024scaling}, we use query and key projection features from the 10th layer ($l{=}9$), extracted at the final denoising timestep.
+The query projection serves as the query point descriptor and the key projection serves as the target frame descriptor.
+Using hidden state features instead resulted in substantially lower tracking performance.

-Following~\citet{nam2025emergent}, we extract point trajectory using pre-trained video DiTs features.
-To avoid VAE temporal compression, we encode each frame $X_i\in \mathbb{R}^{H \times W \times 3}$ independently to obtain per-frame latents $\mathbf{z}_i \in \mathbb{R}^{h \times w \times d_\text{video}}$.
-We then extract query-key features at a specific layer $l$ and attention head $m$ at the final denoising timestep as in \cref{eq:feature}.
-Here, we select the optimal layer $l$ and head $m$ by analyzing zero-shot point tracking performance across all layers and heads (Appendix~\ref{supp:method_imde}).
+For video DiTs~\cite{li2024hunyuan, yang2024cogvideox, wan2025wan}, we encode each frame independently to avoid temporal compression in the VAE encoder, obtaining per-frame latents.
+We then extract query-key projection features at the final denoising timestep from the layer that yields the best matching performance: $l{=}17$ for CogVideoX-2B and CogVideoX-5B~\cite{yang2024cogvideox}, $l{=}16$ for HunyuanVideo~\cite{li2024hunyuan}, and $l{=}15, 14$ for WAN2.1-1.3B and WAN2.1-14B~\cite{wan2025wan}, respectively.